 Croissants at Adobe – San Jose are serious business.
 When they hit the pastry lineup, they regularly sell out by 9 a.m.
 They’re not for beginning bakers, though.
 So Jessica and Jasmine did significant R&D to perfect a teachable method, landing on a plan that would allow them to share the complex steps and achieve reproducible results that would make class members proud.

-Marketing Specialist Sydney Clark worked with Jessica to format class materials.
+Marketing Specialist Sydney Clark worked with Jessica to develop class content, including a video on how croissants are made at Adobe, a timeline history of the croissant, and a class packet featuring a highly-detailed croissant recipe.
 In a 90-minute session, a baker’s dozen (literally) of Adobe employees learned all the tips and techniques to create croissants at home.
+Employees are now able to book this class as a team building event through Adobe’s Learning Kitchen program.
 At Adobe, the food isn’t the only thing baked from scratch.
 Employee-centered experiences are, too!